huggingface/optimum-habana/examples/multi-node-training/README.md

 Check out the [documentation](https://huggingface.co/docs/optimum/habana/usage_guides/multi_node_training) to know how to set up your Gaudi instances for multi-node runs on premises or on AWS.

+We provide two `Dockerfile` to easily start your multi-node runs:
-A `Dockerfile` provided [here](https://github.com/huggingface/optimum-habana/tree/main/examples/multi-node-training/EFA/Dockerfile) to easily start a multi-node run on AWS.
+- A `Dockerfile` provided [here](https://github.com/huggingface/optimum-habana/tree/main/examples/multi-node-training/EFA/Dockerfile) for multi-node runs on AWS.

-A `Dockerfile` provided [here](https://github.com/huggingface/optimum-habana/tree/main.examples/multi-node-training/GaudiNIC/Dockerfile) is for GaudiNIC.
+- A `Dockerfile` provided [here](https://github.com/huggingface/optimum-habana/tree/main.examples/multi-node-training/GaudiNIC/Dockerfile) for multi-node runs using GaudiNIC.

 The Dockerfile is based on an image compatible with Ubuntu 20.04 but you can easily adapt it to another OS.